CorneliusDeng/corneliusdeng.github.io/_pages/about.md

 # 🔥 News
 - *2024.11*: &nbsp;🎉🎉 I have been selected as Outstanding Graduates of UESTC.

-- *2024.05*: &nbsp;🎉🎉 I have been awarded a travel grant by the IEEE Computational Intelligence Society to attend the IEEE World Congress on Computational Intelligence (WCCI) 2024.
+- *2024.05*: &nbsp;🎉🎉 I have been awarded the travel grant by the IEEE Computational Intelligence Society to attend the IEEE World Congress on Computational Intelligence (WCCI) 2024.

 - *2024.03*: &nbsp;🎉🎉 [HFF](https://ieeexplore.ieee.org/document/10650044) has been accepted by IJCNN 2024.